 There is more than meets the eye when it comes to being a manufacturing engineer.
 For example, did you know that they make an average of $33.68 an hour?
 That's $70,063 a year!

 Between 2018 and 2028, the career is expected to grow 8% and produce 23,800 job opportunities across the U.S.

 There are certain skills that many manufacturing engineers have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed speaking skills, mechanical skills and writing skills.
+We discovered that a lot of resumes listed speaking skills, writing skills and creativity.

 Choosing the right major is always an important step when researching how to become a manufacturing engineer.
-When we researched the most common majors for a manufacturing engineer, we found that they most commonly earn bachelor's degree degrees or master's degree degrees.
-Other degrees that we often see on manufacturing engineer resumes include associate degree degrees or high school diploma degrees.
+When we researched the most common majors for a manufacturing engineer, we found that they most commonly earn bachelor's degree degrees or associate degree degrees.
+Other degrees that we often see on manufacturing engineer resumes include master's degree degrees or high school diploma degrees.